Kyagara/equinox/ratelimit/README.md

 ### Update

-After receiving a response, `Update()` will verify that the current buckets in-memory match the ones received by the Riot API, if they don't, it will force an update in all buckets.
+After receiving a response, `Update()` will verify that the current buckets in memory match the ones received by the Riot API, if they don't, it will force an update in all buckets.

 > By 'matching', I mean that the current **baseLimit** and **interval** in the buckets already in memory match the ones received by the Riot API.